 The Society's risk strategy reflects its committee structure.
 As such the Board approves the Board Risk Appetite Statement which contains both quantitative and qualitative risk measures.
-This statement is supported by a suite of risk metrics, limits and triggers designed to ensure the Society stays within risk appetite.
+This statement is supported by a suite of risk metrics, limits and triggers designed to ensure the Society stays within Risk Appetite.

 Secondary, more granular, risk statements are reviewed by the Board Risk Committee for approval by the Board.
 These risk statements set out the key risks, how they are managed and incorporate further limits and triggers which articulate the Society's Risk Appetite across all pertinent areas.
-This appetite is then monitored by the individual management level risk committees.
+This exposure is then monitored by the individual management level risk committees.

-In addition the third line of defence reviews the operation of controls during their assessments to provide assurance to the Board that controls are designed appropriately, operating as expected or where weaknesses are identified to assist the strengthening of the risk management framework.
+In addition the third line of defence reviews the operation of controls during their assessments to provide assurance to the Board that controls are designed appropriately, operating as expected or where weaknesses are identified to assist the strengthening of the Risk Management Framework.

-During 2019, the information received and considered by the Board and its Committees provided reasonable assurance that during the year there were no material breaches of control or regulatory standards and that the Society maintained an appropriate system of internal control.
+During 2021, the information received and considered by the Board and its Committees provided reasonable assurance that during the year there were no material breaches of control or regulatory standards and that the Society maintained an appropriate system of internal control.
 Where weaknesses in controls are identified by the three lines of defence the Board monitors the steps taken to remedy the issues and to ensure that the Society responds to changing external threats and economic circumstances and to the changing regulatory environment.

-The Board and senior management of the Society have been monitoring the impact of Brexit throughout 2019 and this process will continue throughout 2020.
-The impact of Brexit has also been included within the Society's Stress Testing Framework.
+The Board and senior management of the Society have been monitoring the impact of the pandemic and Brexit throughout 2021 and this process will continue throughout 2022.
+The impact of the pandemic and Brexit has also been included within the Society's Stress Testing Framework.